-Jesus was affected by the feast of unleavened Bread because of the command to remove the yeast from one’s house.
-Jesus’ house was the Temple in Jerusalem each time Jesus came to Jerusalem for Passover as an adult he cleansed the Temple, once at the beginning of his ministry and once at the end of his ministry.
+Jesus was affected by the feast of unleavened bread because of the command to remove the yeast from one’s house.
+Jesus’ house was the Temple in Jerusalem.
+Each time Jesus came to Jerusalem for normal Passover as an adult, he cleansed the Temple, once at the beginning of his ministry, and once at the end of his ministry.
 This cleansing was removing the yeast from his house that is removing the thieves who were soiling the courtyard of the gentiles.

 The Bread Jesus consecrated as His Body was bread without yeast.
 Essentially all the bread offered at the Temple for sacrifice was required to be unleavened.
 There is a strong symbolism linking leaven or yeast and sin.
 To link Jesus with sin would be to cut oneself off from the community.
-And community in Greek is the work ecclesia from which we get the word church.
+Community in Greek is the word ecclesia from which we get the word church.

-Jesus was without defect 1 Peter 1:19 called a lamb without defect.
-On the day Jesus was born he was inspected by the Levitical shepherds, part of their job was to certify sacrifices were without defect.
+Jesus was without defect called a lamb without defect (1 Peter 1:19).
+On the day Jesus was born, Levitical shepherds inspected Him.
+Part of their job was to certify sacrifices were without defect.

-Accepted by the priest by laying their hands on the head of the sacrifice (Leviticus 1:4).
+He was accepted by a priest, laying his hands on the head of the sacrifice (Leviticus 1:4).

-Note: Leviticus 24:14 "Take the blasphemer outside the camp.
+“Take the blasphemer outside the camp.
 All those who heard him are to lay their hands on his head, and the entire assembly is to stone him.
+(Leviticus 24:14)

 The Passover lamb was an exception to the requirement to lay hands on the head; it did not have to have the laying on of hands.

-The blood of all sacrifices needed to be sprinkled on the ground around (on the four sides) of the altar in front of the Temple (Leviticus 1:5).
+The blood of all sacrifices was sprinkled on the ground around the altar in front of the Temple (Leviticus 1:5).